30492 - ENTREPRENEURSHIP AND NEW BUSINESS STARTUP

 - The major course project is a teamwork aimed at performing the first stages of development of a business startup.
 Attending participants are asked to autonomously form teams around their own business ideas, or tasks proposed by the entrepreneurial teams of existing startups selected by the instructor.
 As a team, participants are asked to work on their project and deliver a final “power pitch” of the business idea they developed.
 This final presentation (and the related set of slides), determines the evaluation of the group assignment.
 Participants self-organize both individual roles and group activities to be carried out within the team.

-- each attending student is asked to individually provide a written “Peer Feedback” on the final presentation of another team (5 points).
+- Individual: each attending student is asked to individually provide a written “Peer Feedback” on the final presentation of another team.

-Non-attending students are assessed through a final written exam.
+Non-attending students are assesses through a final written exam.
 The final written exam includes 3-6 open questions on the teaching materials for non attending students.

 - Course materials on the course web-learning platform.